daveprowse/prom-live/labs/lab-02/lab-02.md

 You will note that the results are from a range of time including before you issued the query!
 That's because Prometheus, once running, is continually scraping based on the rules that you create (or in this case, the default Prometheus rules and configuration.)
 If you installed Prometheus using my script, it will have initiated metric scraping immediately when the installation completed.

 > Note: If you are running a Linux system, consider comparing this to the amount of bytes shown for Prometheus in the `top` program.
 The "RES" memory should be very close to the Prometheus result.
+Press `M` to sort by the Memory column or filter for Prometheus by pressing `o` and then `COMMAND=PROM`.

 ---